noahjutz/kasd_experiments/03/joi_hapi/README.md

 This is an open prettier [issue](https://github.com/prettier/prettier/issues/11834).
 The glimmer parser [does not generally support handlebars](https://github.com/glimmerjs/glimmer-vm/issues/1367).

+### Handlebars helpers in Hapi

+I have not figured this out yet.

 ## Further Reading

 - [hapi-joi-errors - Medium](https://medium.com/@csakis/hapi-joi-error-handling-with-custom-messages-1f544e2b1489)